kleinbottle/swanlotus/content/blogs/olympiad-problem/olympiad-problem.md

 ## Acknowledgements

 The [Desmos webiste](https://www.desmos.com/) is a boon to both teachers and students of mathematics, not to mention digital artists.
 Surf [YouTube](desmos) and the rest of the Web to know the full extent of the largess available.
 My thanks to Desmos.
+I would also like to express my appreciation to [Wolfram Alpha](https://www.wolframalpha.com/) for the computational facilities they have made available at no charge.

 ## Feedback